mevdschee/php-crud-api/README.md

 ### List + Filter

 Search is implemented with the "filter" parameter.
-You need to specify the column name, a comma, the match type, another commma and the value you want to filter on.
+You need to specify the column name, a comma, the match type, another commma and the value or values you want to filter on.
 These are supported match types:

   - cs: contain string (string contains value)
   - sw: start with (string starts with value)